 Teaching is one of Raphael Wallfisch’s passions and he teaches masterclasses all over the world.
-Raphael holds professorships in Switzerland at the Zürich Winterthur Konservatorium and in Manchester at the Royal Northern College of Music.
+Raphael holds professorships in Switzerland at the ZHDKand in London at the Royal College of Music.

-With a discography of over 70 discs Raphael Wallfisch is one of the most recorded classical artists in the world.
-His extensive recordings with EMI, Chandos, Black Box, ASV, Naxos and Nimbus include concertante works by Dohnanyi, Respighi, Barber, Hindemith and Martinu, as well as Richard Strauss, Dvorak, Kabalevsky and Khachaturian and a wide range of British cello concertos, including works by MacMillan, Finzi, Delius, Bax, Bliss, Britten, Moeran and Kenneth Leighton.
+His extensive discography of recordings with EMI, Chandos, Black Box, ASV, Naxos and Nimbus includes concertante works by Dohnanyi, Respighi, Barber, Hindemith and Martinu, as well as Richard Strauss, Dvorak, Kabalevsky and Khachaturian and a wide range of British cello concertos, including works by MacMillan, Finzi, Delius, Bax, Bliss, Britten, Moeran and Kenneth Leighton.
 For the Walton Edition on Chandos, he recorded the Cello Concerto originally written for his master Piatigorsky.
-Raphael’s recording of Jewish repertoire by Bloch, Ravel and Caplet triggered extensive interest from the media as soon as it was released in January 2014, in time for Holocaust Memorial Day (27 Jan).
-His disc of Seiber, Dorati and Bartok cello concertos on the Nimbus Records label was released to critical acclaim in 2016.
+Raphael’s recent recording – featuring Jewish repertoire by Bloch, Ravel and Caplet – triggered some extensive interest from the media as soon as it was released in January 2014, in time for Holocaust Memorial Day (27 Jan).

-Britain’s leading composers have worked closely with Raphael Wallfisch, often writing works for him.
-These include Sir Peter Maxwell Davies, Kenneth Leighton, James MacMillan, John Metcalf, Paul Patterson, Robert Simpson, Robert Saxton, Roger Smalley, Giles Swayne, John Tavener and Adrian Williams.
+Leading British composers thathave worked closely with and written for Raphael Wallfisch include Sir Peter Maxwell Davies, Kenneth Leighton, James MacMillan, John Metcalf, Paul Patterson, Robert Simpson, Robert Saxton, Roger Smalley, Giles Swayne, John Tavener, Jonathan Dove and Adrian Williams.

-Raphael Wallfisch plays the 1865 Vuillaume “Sheremetev” and a 1760 Gennaro Gagliano.
+Raphael Wallfisch plays on a Romberg Montagnana and a 1760 Gennaro Gagliano.

 “Mr. Wallfisch brought the house down with a tremendous display of considerable interpretive substance… The performance was a marvellous success.”